The perfect holiday island

 Below, we’ll cover some of the most convenient and affordable ways to travel to Koh Lanta from various parts of the country.

-Most international travellers fly into Krabi International Airport (KBV), as it is the closest major airport to Koh Lanta.
+Most international travellers fly into Krabi International Airport (KBV), the closest major airport to Koh Lanta.

-If you’re arriving in Bangkok, you can easily book a flight to Krabi, with frequent flights that take around 1.5 hours.
+If you are arriving in Bangkok, frequent flights to Krabi take around 1.5 hours.

-If you prefer not to fly, there are buses from Bangkok to Krabi, with a journey time of approximately 12-14 hours.
+If you prefer not to fly, buses run from Bangkok to Krabi with a journey time of approximately 12–14 hours.

-Alternatively, you can take a train from Bangkok to Surat Thani, then continue by bus or minivan to Krabi, before transferring to Koh Lanta.
+You can also take a train from Bangkok to Surat Thani and continue by bus or minivan to Krabi before transferring onwards to Koh Lanta.

 Find the cheapest flights to Bangkok or Krabi on Momondo (adlink).